mongodb/genny/Operations.md

 * set\_variable: Set a workload or thread variable.
 If an existing thread or workload variable exists, it will udpate that value.
 If there is no existing variable, it will be added to the thread variables (tvariables).
-The variable can be set from a _value_ or an explicit _operation_.
+The variable can be set from a _value_ or an explicit _operation_, which can be any
+  [value generator](Values.md).
 Database name and collection name can also be set.
 Fields:
       * _target_: string value name of the variable to update (or database or collection)
       * _value_: A json/yaml value to set the variable to
       * _operation_: A map specifying how to generate the value.
-Always has a field _type_ and other fields depend on the type.
-The types largely match those in overrideDocument.
-        * usevar: Creates a copy of another variable
-          * _variable_ : The variable to copy from
-        * increment: Copy another variable, and post-increment the other variable.
-          * variable: The variable to copy and increment.
-Must be a number type.
-        * randomint: Generate a random integer value with uniform distribution
-          * _min_ (optional): Min value to generate.
-Default 0
-          * _max_ (optional): Maximum value to generate (not inclusive).
-Default 100
-        * randomstring: Generate a random string
-          * _length_ (optional): Length of string to generate.
-Default 10.
-        * date: Generate the current date
-        * multiply: Multiply another variable by a factor.
-The other variable is not updated.
-          * _variable_: the variable to multiply.
-Must be a number
-          * _factor_: The factor to multiply it by.
+The operations are the generic [value generators](Values.md).
 * load\_file: This loads documents into the database.
 It takes a file containing a sequence of json documents, such as those produced by mongo-export.